nordcloud/cloudtrail-activity-events/README.md

 }
 ```

-You can find a documentation on all activity events produced by the Klarity tools in the [event-sources](https://github.com/nordcloud/klarity-cloudtrail-activity-events/tree/main/event-sources) directory.
+You can find a documentation on all activity events produced by the IBM Multicloud tools in the [event-sources](https://github.com/nordcloud/cloudtrail-activity-events/tree/main/event-sources) directory.

 ## Support

-To get support on the Nordcloud Klarity CloudTrail integration please contact with your CSM or create ticket using Nordcloud Klarity Jira Service Desk.
+To get support on the IBM Multicloud CloudTrail integration please contact with your CSM directly.

 We strongly encourage you to leave us a feedback regarding this functionality.
 New applications and events are going to be delivered based on customer demands.